 Walter Jones, who played for the Seattle Seahawks for 12 years, recently underwent stem cell therapy at Axis Stem Cell Institute.
 As a result of three surgeries for injuries to his shoulder as well as a microfracture to his left knee, Jones experienced significant arthritis pain despite having been retired from the NFL for nine years.
 In order to relieve this pain and allow Jones to return to an active lifestyle, he chose to receive stem cell therapy and was pleased with the results.

 Stem Cell Therapy

 In order to treat Jones’ pain, the Axis Stem Cell Institute recommended adipose-derived stem cell therapy.
 This method was selected because as we age, the concentration of mesenchymal stem cells (MSC) is retained within adipose, or fat, tissues, while the number within bone marrow declines.
-If a patient has adequate fat available for the treatment, this method is generally preferred.
+If a patient has adequate fat available, this method is generally preferred.

-Once the stem cells have been sourced, they are suspended in platelet-rich plasma (PRP), which has increased growth factors and enhances the results of the treatment.
-This solution is then injected into the treatment area—in Jones’ case, into the shoulder and knee.
+Once the stem cells have been sourced, they are suspended in platelet-rich plasma (PRP), which has increased growth factors and enhances the results of the therapy.
+This solution is then injected into the needed area—in Jones’ case, into the shoulder and knee.

 Pairing Stem Cell Therapy

 In addition to adipose-derived stem cells and PRP, Jones received vitamin IV therapy.
 This helps to heal injury and boost overall health in a number of ways.
 Vitamin IV therapy ensures that the body receives the nutrients you need to grow new tissue and maintain good health.
 The process helps to repair collagen and reduce inflammation and is overall chosen for patients like Jones because it encourages effective stem cell function.